-Prime Minister Hun Sen, a former Khmer Rouge commander, has been in power after more than 30 years.
-His rule continues to be characterized by security force violence and politically motivated prosecutions.
-Security forces enjoy impunity for serious human rights abuses, including political assassinations, other extrajudicial killings, and torture.
-The government severely restricts peaceful protests, including strikes by trade unions and opposition parties.
-Forced evictions and illegal land acquisitions by politically powerful individuals and their business partners increase poverty and cause social conflict.
+Prime Minister Hun Sen, a former Khmer Rouge commander, has been in power since 1985.
+His rule continues to rely on security force violence and politically motivated prosecutions.
+Security forces enjoy impunity for serious human rights abuses, including killings and torture.
+The government often restricts peaceful protests, and has imposed legislation regulating civil society and the internet that violates the rights to freedom of association and expression.
+Forced evictions and illegal land acquisitions by politically powerful individuals and their business partners cause social conflict.
 Government officials and judges are mired in corruption.
-Garment industry workers, who are mostly women, suffer sexual discrimination and violations of their labor rights.
+Garment industry workers, who are mostly women, suffer sexual discrimination and other violations of their rights.